andrewfrank22/Lab-Report-3---Bugs-and-Commands-Week-5-/README.md

    > find ./technical -name "*.txt"

    This will output all files with a .txt extension in the ./technical directory and it's subdirectories.

+   Example 2:
+   > find ./technical -name "config*"

+   This will find all files that start with "config" in the techhnical directory; does not worry about the extension.

-2) *-mtime: Allows you to find  files in a directory based on the last time they were modified* Example 1:
+3) *-mtime: Allows you to find  files in a directory based on the last time they were modified* Example 1:
    > find ./technical -mtime -10